Viki, Tim, Dantes View, Death Valley Day Trip

 Mesquite Flat & Devil’s Cornfield

 Next we headed north to the Mesquite Flats Sand Dunes and the Devil’s Cornfield near Stovepipe Wells.
-These formations are close together and were worth the extra time to reach them.
+These formations are close together and are well worth the extra time to reach them.
 Then we turned around back to Furnace Creek.
 While we were in Furnace Creek, I noticed that the front left tire on the rental car was low, so I filled it up.
-Luckily, it held the rest of the day, because after Furnace Creek we traveled 75 miles with no services, no side roads, no houses, no people and only 3 cars coming our way.
-I thought I might end up reliving a childhood experience of sleeping by the roadside in Death Valley, because our car over heated then.
+Luckily, it held the rest of the day, because after Furnace Creek we traveled 75 miles with no services, no side roads, no houses, no people and only 3 other cars seen on this section.
+I thought I might end up reliving a childhood experience of sleeping by the roadside in Death Valley, because our car over heated back then.

 Dantes View, Death Valley Day Trip